hrzhao76/AthenaTriton/book/triton-AnvilGPU.md

 Open another terminal to run the client script and send the inference request.

-We are kind of cheating here, given the ternail are on the same machine.
+We are kind of cheating here, given the terminal are on the same machine.
 In real life scenario, you will need the IP of the server to forward the request to a remote server and deal with authentication.

 ```bash
 # Luanch the server docker images